 Moringa Oleifera as Animal Feed

-The nutritional characteristics of the Moringa Oleifera tree are excellent so it can easily be used as a fresh forage material for cattle.
+The nutritional characteristics of the Moringa Oleifera tree are excellent.
+It can easily be used as a fresh forage material for cattle.
 The leaves are rich in protein, carotene, iron and ascorbic acid and the pods are rich in the amino acid lysine.
 Another important advantageous characteristic of Moringa is its high productivity of fresh material per unit area compared with other forage crops.
 Moringa is especially useful as forage for cattle both economically and productively given the problems facing typical cattle owners:

 - Low availability of feed during the dry seasons